GoAuction/auction/README.md

 5 replicas × 50 workers × 15 conns = 750 potential connections
 → Need to set PostgreSQL max_connections ≥ 800
 ```

+---

+> **Note**: This documentation was generated and maintained with assistance from Claude Code AI.